Corbett · Southern Uplands

 - How hard is Cairnsmore of Carsphairn?

-- Cairnsmore of Carsphairn is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 12km with 740m of ascent and takes most walkers 3-5 hours.
+- We grade Cairnsmore of Carsphairn at 2/5, which puts it in moderate territory.
+The usual route is around 12km with 740m of climbing; allow 3-5 hours.
 Terrain: Farmland and rough pasture on the lower slopes — gates and stiles to negotiate.

-- Where do I park for Cairnsmore of Carsphairn?
+- Where should I park to climb Cairnsmore of Carsphairn?

 - Standard parking is at NX559941 near Glasgow.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Cairnsmore of Carsphairn?
+- When should I climb Cairnsmore of Carsphairn?

 - The standard good-weather months for Cairnsmore of Carsphairn are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.